• Skip to primary navigation

 vegan sloppy joe mixture being cooked in a large skillet with a wooden spoon.

-Assemble: Serve mixture spooned on top of toast and garnished with pickled onions and parsley (if using).
+Assemble: Spoon mixture into hamburger buns and garnish with pickled onions and parsley (if using).
+Serve immediately.

 👩🏼🍳 Expert Tips